 When was the last time you updated your website?
 Not just a “change the words on the home page and make sure your hours are accurate” kind of update but a “total website redesign, updated team pictures, and storytelling” kind of update.
-In this digital age, websites only have a shelf life of 3-5 years.
+Today, websites only have a shelf life of 3-5 years.

-This isn’t just because the colors might need to change or the format is a little different.
+This isn’t just because the colors aren’t popular anymore or the format is no longer “cool.”
 Updating your website involves several key areas to ensure that it is designed to convert new patients.
-Because converting website visitors into new patients is what really matters at the end of the day and an outdated website could be holding you back in 2018.
+Because converting website visitors into new patients is what really matters and an outdated website could be holding you back.
 Here are 3 things you can do right now to bring your chiropractic website up to date.

-This may be a term you’ve seen thrown around online but we’re here to tell you that mobile-friendly design is essential to chiropractic marketing in 2018.
+This may be a term you’ve heard before, but we’re here to tell you that a mobile-friendly design is essential to chiropractic marketing in 2020.
 Here are just a few numbers to consider when thinking about the importance of mobile design for your chiropractic website:

 - 88% of consumers who search for a type of local business on mobile device call or go to that business within 24 hours